 485 Cambridge Street, Allston, MA 02134

-Roxy’s Grilled Cheese is hands-down one of the best places to eat in Boston.
+Roxy’s Grilled Cheese is hands-down one of the coolest Boston restaurants.
 They serve numerous burgers, sandwiches, and more.
-They have a view locations in the area and they also have a food truck that you might see out and about if you’re lucky!
+They have a few locations in the area and they also have a food truck that you might see out and about if you’re lucky!

 132 Brookline Ave, Boston, MA 02215

 If you’re a salad lover, then you’re absolutely going to love Sweetgreen.
-They serve the best salad bowls, making them one of the best places to eat in Boston.
+They serve the best salad bowls, making them one of the coolest Boston restaurants.
 You can order one of the salads from their menu or you can build your own, which is what I normally do.

 My go-to order is kale with quinoa, sweet potato, apple, bacon, cheese, chicken, and caesar dressing.
 It’s so good!
 My friend is a huge fan of their chicken caesar salad, which is also really amazing.
 All of the ingredients used at Sweetgreen are local as well, so you can support your local farms when you order!